quickwit-oss/quickwit/docs/overview/architecture.md

 sidebar_position: 2
 ---

-Quickwit is a distributed search engine designed to be fast on high latency storage and easy to operate.
-This is notably achieved by separating compute & storage and revamping the read path of search indexes to drastically reduce random seeks.

-Quickwit provide a CLI to create / delete indexes, search and start a search cluster, it consumes ndjson documents and produces indexes that can be stored locally or remotely on an object storage such as Amazon S3 and queried with subsecond latency.

-Quickwit CLI relies on 3 pillars:
+Quickwit is built on 3 pillars:
-- the index: stores documents with datastructures making very efficient query execution even on high latency storage
+- the index: it stores documents with data structures making very efficient query execution even on high latency storage
-- the metastore: stores index metadata and make them available to all search nodes
+- the metastore: it stores index metadata and make them available to all search nodes
-- the search cluster: provides high availibity search, workload distribution and efficient caching.
+- the search cluster: provides high availability search, workload distribution, and efficient caching.

 [//]: # (Add space with '---' and align image for docusaurus)